VDC / BIM Coordination

 VDC & BIM: Better, Smarter, Faster Building

 The Virtual Design and Construction (VDC) process makes the most of the latest innovations in 3D Building Information Modeling (BIM), to visualize, analyze, and manage our projects with maximum efficiency.
-The VDC process streamlines our projects by creating a more cohesive collaboration effort across all trades, allowing for better scheduling, constructability, cost planning, material take-off, and the prefabrication of ductwork and piping.
+The VDC process streamlines our projects by creating a more cohesive collaboration effort across all trades, allowing for better scheduling, constructability, cost planning, material take-off, and the prefabrication of MEP systems.
 VDC provides:

 - Value to our clients by reducing costs and increasing quality on a shorter schedule.

 - Value to our workers in the field, by increasing safety, productivity, and efficiency.

 - Value to the project team by having a higher quality of coordination, communication and planning.